jonahbeckford/dk/README.md

 ## Using the Build Tool

+> Sorry macOS users, today the build tool `dk0/mlfront-shell` downloads an *unsigned* standalone binary.
+It will be signed later, once `dk0` is merged into `dk`.
+Your mac probably won't like it.
+If you are adventurous, you can run `xattr -d com.apple.quarantine ~/.local/share/mlfront-shell/mlfrontshellexe-2.4.*-darwin_arm64/mlfront-shell` and try again.

 <!-- $MDX skip -->
 ```sh
 # this is not working yet, but it is close!